nickpgill/nickpgill.github.io/_posts/2019-04-05-a-rodgers-saxl-conjecture-for-characters.md

 **Conjecture**: Suppose that $f_1,\dots, f_{n-1}$ are faithful irreducible characters of $Sym(n)$.
 Then $f_1* \cdots* f_{n-1}$  contains the regular character as a constituent.

 I think of this as a "Rodgers-Saxl type conjecture for characters".
 Now, the challenge is to turn it into a theorem....

+**Edit on 4 August 2023**: My Rodgers-Saxl conjecture above has been proved by [Larsen, Shalev and Tiep](https://arxiv.org/abs/2104.11716).
+Theorem 7 of the linked paper gives the result in question.
+Wonderful!